-Volvo Trucks has announced plans to begin commercializing electric trucks in North America starting in 2020.
+Volvo Trucks has announced plans to begin commercialising electric trucks in North America starting in 2020.
 The first electric demonstration trucks will arrive in California next year as part of a private-public partnership project.

 The company set up a cooperation with the Californian South Coast Air Quality Management District (SCAQMD) and other specialists from the transport and charging infrastructure branches.
 A total of 16 partners are involved in the project.

 The focus of Volvo LIGHTS is on demonstrating the viability of electric trucks using two already existing truck fleets on California’s southern coast.
-The fleets will feature eight electric transporters with more than 15 tonnes of carrying capacity, and 15 precommercial and commercial units.
-Furthermore, the project will include “non-truck battery-electric equipment, non-proprietary chargers, and solar energy production equipment”.
+The fleets will feature eight electric transporters with more than 15 tonnes of carrying capacity, and 15 pre-commercial and commercial units.
+Furthermore, the project will include “non-truck battery-electric equipment, non-proprietary chargers, and solar energy production equipment,” says Volvo.
+Truck performance will be monitored using several “smart” technologies, “including remote diagnostics, geofencing, and the company’s web-based service management platform.”

 “This is an excellent opportunity to show the end-to-end potential of electrification,” says President of Volvo Trucks North America, Peter Voorhoeve.
 “From solar energy harvesting at our customer locations, to electric vehicle uptime services, to potential second uses for batteries, this project will provide invaluable experience and data for the whole value chain.”
-Truck performance will be monitored using several “smart” technologies, “including remote diagnostics, geofencing, and the company’s web-based service management platform.”

 Update December 12, 2018: Volvo has announced further details of above electrification initiative.
 The first e-truck to become available in North America is an all-electric version of the Volvo VNR.
 On sale is set for 2020 and by then, the electric truck will be powered by the drive of the FE Electric.
 The same electric truck that is slated for launch in Europe in 2019.